Rumpunzel/rpg-thingy/skill-tests.md

 On the other hand, if the baddie you want to hit with your sword is unconscious, asleep, or otherwise incapacitated, he cannot actively oppose your attempt to stab him and hence, there is no need to consult the dice; it is certain that you will hit.

 If it has been established that the guard you want to bribe is crooked, no roll is needed if the bribe is sufficient, as the guard has no qualms which would oppose your attempted bribe.
-Of course, if you do not know if the bribe is sufficient or you do not know if you can spare the expense, consult the dice.
+Of course, if you do not know if the bribe is sufficient, or you do not know if you can spare the expense, consult the dice.

 [Assets](/assets) also can make otherwise uncertain actions certain.
 Crossing a gaping ravine becomes quite a lot simpler if there is a bridge across it.
 If it has not been maintained for a long time, though, the dice await.